Quasi-particle propagation across semiconductor-Mott insulator interfaces: Reflection and transmission amplitudes

-\section{Reflection and Transmission Amplitudes}
+\section{Reflection and transmission amplitudes}

 In the following, we want to calculate the reflection and transmission amplitudes of the effective particle and hole solutions through the interface.
-Starting in the Mott, we employ the following ansatz \bea \left(
+Starting in the Mott { without spin polarization}, we employ the following ansatz \bea \left(

 \right) = {\cal N} \left(

 \right) \left[e^{i\kappa\mu}+Re^{-i\kappa\mu}\right] \ea and in the semiconductor we have \bea \left(

 \right) = {\cal M} \left(